dr-guangtou/taotie/README.md

 * Please let me know if you have any suggestion or recommendation.

+* **Under Construction**:
+    - This repo is still under heavy and frequent development.
+I am currently working on this as a weekend project.
+    - I am not 100% happy about the organization, so please forgive me if the structure is not perfect, I am working on it.

+* **Website**: I am also thinking about making a document-style website out of this repo.
+Please stay tuned.

 # Contents

 ## [Prepare yourself for scientific research](https://github.com/dr-guangtou/taotie/tree/master/research)